mariamazam09/Commute-Trends/README.md

 4. Extract Insights Applicable to Bahrain Transportation Goals

 ## Dataset Overview
 To conduct analysis, two datasets from US Census Bureau were used.
-The main dataset that covers most of the analysis has features i.e., report year, geography, ethnicity, commute modes, and population.
+The main dataset [Link: California Commuting Mode Choice](https://www.kaggle.com/datasets/thedevastator/california-commuting-mode-choice-from-2000-2010) that covers most of the analysis has features i.e., report year, geography, ethnicity, commute modes, and population.
 The data covers the years 2000, and 2005-2010, and it has information on commute modes used by people 16 aged and older - which is the minimum eligible driving age in California.
-The second supplementary dataset has information on household income across counties.
+The second supplementary dataset [Link](https://www.bts.gov/browse-statistical-products-and-data/state-transportation-statistics/commute-mode) has information on household income across counties.

 ## Key Analytical Findings
 ### 🔹 1.
 Geographical Trends